 My first experience with ecotourism was about 6 years ago, when my grandfather took me to Colombia’s Amazon region.
 I did canoe tours of the river, visited tribal villages, and while I did stay in a 5 star resort I got see first hand the ecotourism culture growing in Colombia.
 This trip while my brother saw the same little towns lost in time that haven’t changed, I saw recycle bins all over town, environmentally conscious construction, and green practices.
 I saw my cousins turn down straws in restaurants because of how horrible they are for the environment, something I do in the US but would have very easily been the butt of all jokes before.

 Everywhere I looked, I didn’t see the same thing.
 I saw change, progress, and a nation ready to protect its natural wonder.
+I saw ecotourism in Colombia as a growing industry.
 There are hundreds of species that are only found in Colombia, the gem of South America resting between to oceans so to see this being taken care of and appreciated more and more every year always gives me the feels.
 Even if you take the peace loving tree hugging hippie out of me, you have to admit, it is pretty cool to see people take ownership of their natural wonders with care and conservation in mind!